 My housemates watched it twice, I once and we raced through the series.

-To fill the gaping hole in our lives after Bridgerton, we begun devouring the recent series of Naked Attraction.
+To fill the gaping hole in our lives after Bridgerton, we began devouring the recent series of Naked Attraction.
 I remember when this show first came out and yet, despite assertions it’s going downhill, I’m hardly surprised the show is in its seventh series; we’re a nation of surreptitious pervs and everyone wants to see how other people look with their kit off – from the privacy of their own homes, naturally.

 And despite the programme’s almost 100% success rate of not creating a couple, I’ve always loved the host, Anna Richardson, and can think of no one better to present this mad show.
 What’s more, is the opening voiceover boasts of the supposed ‘power of naked attraction’.
 A statement that used to be convincing but now seems like a mockery of itself; surely the producers know how ineffective the premise is for finding lasting love?!
 Still, with six series in its wake, I applaud anyone who has the balls (ahem) to go on the show.
 The contestants in the booths have little control over whether they return home with a bolstered confidence or having been brought down a peg or two.
 It all depends ‘on the person doing the choosing,’ as Anna often reminds us.
 Even someone with a body to die for can find themselves at the receiving end of an insult disguised as a compliment; ‘she’s just a bit too petite for me’…

 Let’s be frank – at some point, everyone who has seen the show has made a comparison between their own body and the ones they see on Naked Attraction.
-This happens when we see people in real life, clothed or otherwise, so it will undoubtedly happen when sat on the sofa, drinking wine and popping in another Malteser.
+This happens when we see people in real life, clothed or otherwise, so it will undoubtedly happen when sitting on the sofa, drinking wine and popping in another Malteser.

 Of course, much like the contestants who’ve chosen to go on the show, the audience chooses to watch it, but I can’t help but feel Naked Attraction is dangerous, as well as great, TV.
 After an hour absorbed in vulvas, penises and more bad tattoos than you can shake a stick at, viewers may well find themselves switching off feeling rubbish about their own bodies.